‘Critter Fixers’-Hosted Day Camp Excites Future Aggies With Veterinary Interests

 Vet for a Day participants learned how to tie surgical knots on models used by Aggie veterinary students.

-Children from across Texas recently had an opportunity to learn about veterinary medicine from Nat Geo Wild’s “Critter Fixers” and faculty, staff, and students from the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS).
+Children from across Texas recently had an opportunity to learn about veterinary medicine from Nat Geo Wild’s “Critter Fixers” and faculty, staff, and students from the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS).

 The one-day camp, held at the VMBS, was part of veterinarians and “Critter Fixers” television stars Drs.
 Vernard Hodges and Terrence Ferguson’s series of Vet for a Day camps, which are designed to introduce youth ages 12-16 to various aspects of the veterinary profession.